wesleycamargo/azure-docs.pt-br/articles/data-lake-analytics/data-lake-analytics-use-window-functions.md

             ORDER BY <identifier, > …[n] [ASC|DESC]
         ) AS <alias>

-**Observações**
+**Notes**

-- A primeira linha em qualquer conjunto tem um PERCENT\_RANK de 0.
+- The first row in any set has a PERCENT_RANK of 0.
-- Os valores NULL são tratados como os menores valores possíveis.
+- NULL values are treated as the lowest possible values.
-- Você deve especificar a cláusula ORDER BY para calcular PERCENT\_RANK.
+- You must specify the ORDER BY clause to calculate PERCENT_RANK.
-- CUME\_DIST é semelhante à função PERCENT\_RANK
+- CUME_DIST is similar to the PERCENT_RANK function

-O exemplo a seguir usa a função PERCENT\_RANK para computar o percentual de latência de cada consulta em uma vertical.
+The following example uses the PERCENT_RANK function to compute the latency percentile for each query within a vertical.

-A cláusula PARTITION BY é especificada para particionar as linhas no conjunto de resultados definido pela vertical.
-A cláusula ORDER BY na cláusula OVER ordena as linhas em cada partição.
+The PARTITION BY clause is specified to partition the rows in the result set by the vertical.
+The ORDER BY clause in the OVER clause orders the rows in each partition.

-O valor retornado pela função PERCENT\_RANK representa a classificação de latência das consultas na vertical como uma porcentagem.
+The value returned by the PERCENT_RANK function represents the rank of the queries’ latency within a vertical as a percentage.

     @result=